Word work is an essential component of a primary literacy program, but it can be a headache to plan for.

 How to Easily Differentiate Your Word Work Activities

-Differentiation is no easy task.
-Every classroom I've ever taught in has a range of abilities that spans a minimum of four grade levels.
-From time to time, that gap is even wider!In my classroom, I generally organize my students into three main word work groups.
+In my classroom, I generally organize my students into three main word work groups.
 Is this perfect?
-No. But in the short time that I have for word work activities, and because I have limited planning time (and a life outside of school!), sometimes that has to be enough.
+No. But in the short time I have for word work activities, and because I have limited planning time (and a life outside of school!), sometimes that must be enough.

 I used to spend hours each week combing through a variety of old spelling resources to create word lists that were just right for all my groups.
 It was one of the most frustrating parts of my planning process because it felt like time wasted!